Charles Beauclerk (author): Personal life

-Beauclerk married Sarah Davenport, who is an artist and designer, at Bestwood Lodge, Nottingham in June 2017.
+Beauclerk married Sarah Davenport, who is an artist and designer, at Bestwood Lodge, Nottingham (a former seat of the Dukes of St Albans) in June 2017.
+Their daughter Thea Eirys Elisabetta de Vere Beauclerk was born 28 October 2022.

 Charles Beauclerk is a Vice-President of the Royal Stuart Society, of which his father, the 14th Duke of St Albans, is presently the Governor-General (since 1989) and his grandfather, the 13th Duke, held this office between 1976 and 1988.